mynamebilalkhan/25-react-projects/README.md

 - Multiple tabs can be created with corresponding content.
 - Users can switch between tabs to view different content.
 - Supports callback for tab change events.

+## Project 11

+### Modal

+#### Overview

+The `Modal` component is a reusable UI element that displays content in a popup dialog box over the current page.
+It can be used to show information, get user inputs, or display warnings and messages.
+The modal comes with customizable `header`, `body`, and `footer` sections, making it versatile for various use cases.

+#### Features

+- Customizable `header`, `body`, and `footer` sections.
+- `Modal` can be opened and closed with ease.
+- Easily integrate and use it within your projects.